Kiwix JS Windows

 Browser support

-We have a version of this app using the NWJS framework that runs on Windows XP/Vista, and there are Electron apps for 32bit and 64bit Linux and Windows 7/8/10/11 as well as a UWP (Store) app.
+We have a version of this app using the NWJS framework that runs on Windows XP/Vista, and there are Electron apps for 32bit and 64bit Linux and Windows 7/8/10/11, also Linux and Windows on ARM64, as well as a UWP (Store) app.

 The PWA is fully supported for offline use in modern browsers on Android, iOS, macOS, Linux and Windows.
 On Android, Linux and Windows, using Chrome/Chromium browsers (including Edge and Samsung Internet), you can install the PWA using a button in Configuration for a near-native experience.
 On iOS in Safari, you can add the PWA to your Home screen, which has the same effect.